 Whatever the reason for their small size, penny stock companies often take huge risks to get off the ground.
 When you invest in them, you’re essentially betting the company will do the impossible and overcome these major challenges.

-And it’s a steep bet.
+It’s a steep bet.
 Penny stock companies often fail.
 Unlike growth stock companies, which are fast-growing companies with potential for success, it’s doubtful penny stock companies will exhibit long-term growth.
 You can lose money on a growth stock venture, sure.
 But the danger with penny stocks is losing your entire investment, as these companies can easily go bankrupt.

-Can you get rich off penny stocks?
+Can you get rich from penny stocks?

 Penny stocks are, well, stocks.
 As such, you can earn money by investing in them.
 That said, it will be a real challenge if you expect to earn significant wealth, let alone get rich, on penny stocks alone.

 To understand why, consider the most common way penny stock investors make money: short-term gains.
 Unlike growth and value stock investing, which involve looking for companies that will demonstrate long-term upward growth, penny stock investors want companies that will hit it big in a short period of time.
 When that spike comes (if it does), the penny stock investor typically sells their shares to make a quick gain.

 The problem with this?
 For one, we’re talking about penny stocks.
 Even if a penny stock worth $5 hit a 100% gain, you’d still only earn $5.
 To get rich off penny stocks, you have to trade at high levels, and even then, you probably won’t earn as much as you would in a good growth stock.